egeozin/Observer-Segmentation/README.md

 	Express as backend server  +
 	Webpack as module bundler +
 	MongoDB for database +
+	Redux for frontend state management +
-	Redux + React as frontend state management and view library.
+	React as view library.

 You can generate experimental procedures similar to the following: